8l4ckc4T/macchanger/README.md

-# macchanger
+# Description

-Change mac address, computer name, hostname or local hostname for macOS
+macchanger.sh is a Bash script to change mac address, computer name, hostname or local hostname for macOS

-# installation
+# Installation

 - open your terminal and cd to the directory where you want to install it then download it